beast-dev/doc/tutorials/time_dependent_rate_model/time_dependent_rate_model.md

 	</matrixVectorProductParameter>
 ```

-In this GLM specification, the values of the `designMatrix.time' parameter are the natural logarithms of the midpoints of each epoch.
+In this GLM specification, the values of the 'designMatrix.time' parameter are the natural logarithms of the midpoints of each epoch.
 Note that the dimension of GLM specification in this case corresponds to nine rates and hence nine epochs.
 This epoch-covariate specification will need to adjusted for each specific data set that needs to be analyzed.
-The values of the rate.coefficients parameter, $\beta_0$ and $\beta_0$ respectively, provide starting values for the GLM parameters.
+The values of the rate.coefficients parameter, $$\beta_0$ and $\beta_0$$ respectively, provide starting values for the GLM parameters.

 In the epoch specification that will follow, we will need to associate each epoch interval with a specific rate on a natural scale.
-For this purpose, we create a transformed parameter for each epoch rate that pulls a single rate out of the 'all.rates' parameter vector using a `maskedParameter'.
+For this purpose, we create a transformed parameter for each epoch rate that pulls a single rate out of the 'all.rates' parameter vector using a 'maskedParameter'.
 The inverse="true" argument transforms the log rate back to the natural scale.
-The transformedParameter block for the first epoch rate should be pasted after the `matrixVectorProductParameter' block and should look like the following:
+The transformedParameter block for the first epoch rate should be pasted after the 'matrixVectorProductParameter' block and should look like the following:

 ```
 	<transformedParameter id="epoch.rate01" inverse="true">